odan/slim4-skeleton/docs/action.md

 8. The repository query handler creates a so called "use case optimal query" using a QueryBuilder
 9. Execute the database query
 10. Fetch the rows (result set) or the new primary key (ID) from the database
-11. Map the row(s) to an object or a list of data objects.
+11. Map the row(s) to an object, or a list of data objects.
 Optional use a data mapper to create the objects.
 12. The repository returns the result
 13. Do more calculations with the fetched data.
 Do more complex operations.
 Optional, commit or rollback the transaction.
 14. Return the result
 15. Create the view data for the responder (optional)
 16. Pass the view data to the responder
 17. Let the responder render the view data into the specific representation like html or json and build the PSR-7 response with the ResponseFactory.
 18. Return the response to the action method
 19. Return the response to the router
 20. Return the response to the front controller